Timon33/quant_frame/docs/specifications.md

 ## Data Formats

 ###Time
-- Time is represented as epoch time in _ms_
+- Time is stored as `datetime.datetime` and `datetime.timedelta` internally
-- Time should be accepted as: epoch time, iso, pandas